Terms and Conditions

 Refund of Credit Balance

 Occasionally a credit balance might occur on a student account.
 A credit balance is when payments exceed charges.
-If a balance occurs, the University will refund the credit balance, including credit balances created from ParentPlus loans, generally within 14 days of receipt (after the first day of the term) to the bank account of the student’s choosing.
-Students are encouraged to keep their banking information current through myCU.
+If a balance of more than $1 occurs, the University will refund the credit balance, including credit balances created from ParentPlus loans, generally within 14 days of receipt (after the first day of the term) to the bank account of the student’s choosing.
+Students are encouraged to keep their banking information current by visiting mycu.cedarville.edu.

 If a student withdraws from a class before completion, his or her eligibility for financial aid may decrease or be revoked.
 If the revoked aid created a credit balance that was refunded, the student agrees to repay the aid that was refunded.

-- Board/meal plan charges will be refunded on a proportionate weekly basis.
-A board week begins on Sunday and ends on Saturday.
-Board refunds are computed based on the last day of residency.
-Full board contracts are required for all students living in residence halls.
-Students can choose from five different meal plans.
+- Food/meal plan charges will be refunded on a proportionate weekly basis.
+A food week begins on Sunday and ends on Saturday.
+Food refunds are computed based on the last day of residency.
+Full food contracts are required for all students living in residence halls.
+Students can choose from different meal plans.

-- Rooms are reserved for an entire semester.
-Therefore no refund of room charges will be made except in cases of severe illness or incapacity as determined by Student Life.
+- Housing is reserved for an entire semester.
+Therefore, no refund of Housing charges will be made except in cases of severe illness or incapacity as determined by Student Life

 - All other fees are not refundable except for withdrawal within the 100% refund period.